Big-Life-Lab/PHES-ODM/metadata.md

 - **publicHealthID**: (Primary key) Unique identifier for the table.
 - **PolygonID**:  Links with the `Polygon` table (foreign key).
 - **date**: Date of covid-19 measure.
+- **dateType**: type of date used
+  - `episodeDate` : episode date is usually just the earliest of a list of dates available as not every case has every date
+  - `onsetDate` : earliest that symptoms were reported for this case
+  - `reportedDate` : date that the numbers were reported publicly
 - **confirmed**: Number of confirmed cases.
 - **active**:  Number of active cases.
 - **tests**:  Number of tests.